Bromgard/rcblack/Gisla_saga/Gisla_33.md

 <a name="myfootnote15" id="f15">15</a>:
  __Str.
 35__.
 Prose word order: Hugþak hj&#x1EB;rnets Gnáar Regen setja blóþ of báþar herþar mínar hv&#x1EB;sso sverþe, bauga-Hlín; ok mærar lífs váner være mér gránar af miklo fáre, lauka Vǫ́r; svá reynom líkn váss.

-"I dreamed that the warrior, with his sword (by means of a sword blow), bled blood over my two shoulders, O woman!; and that the wonderful hopes of life were dimmed by this evil thing, woman; but by doing this I will experience relief (end) of misery."
+"I dreamed that the warrior, with his sword (with a sword strike), bled blood over my two shoulders, O woman!; and that the wonderful hopes of life were dimmed by this evil thing, woman; but by doing this I will experience relief (the end) of misery."

   * _Hj&#x1EB;rnets-Regen_, _hj&#x1EB;r-_ (conj. for _hr&oelig;_) _net_, "the (defense) net of the sword" = shield; "_Gnó_, Goddess of the shield" is a valkyrie, whose (like Hildr) has the same meaning as battle; therefore "_Regenn_ of battle," a warrior.
   * _Regenn_ is probably a name for Odin, or simply "moving," something set in motion.